wcasper/math207spring2024/extras/syllabus.md

 **Office hourse:** TBA.
 Additional office hours are always available by request.

-**Course website:** we will use Canvas website (Spring 2023 MATH 407-1 18421), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math430spring2023">Github Pages site (link)</a> which you may find more convenient for pulling material.
+**Course website:** we will use Canvas website (Spring 2024 MATH 207-1 10233), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math207spring2024">Github Pages site (link)</a> which you may find more convenient for pulling material.

 ## Course meeting information
 * Section: 01
-* Course ID: 19501
+* Course ID: 10233
-* Time: MW 10:00AM-11:50AM
+* Time: TTh 10:00AM-11:50AM
-* Meeting Dates: 08/21/2023-12/15/2023
+* Meeting Dates: 01/22/2024-05/15/2024
-* Location: MH 464
+* Location: MH 501 Computer Lab

 ## Course catalog description
-Development of the theoretical foundations of calculus with an emphasis on mathematical rigor and formal proof.
-Algebraic and topological properties of the real numbers; limits of sequences and functions; continuity, differentiation and integration of functions of one variable; infinite series.
+Solutions to differential equations and systems of differential equations.
+Role of linear algebra in solving differential equations.
+Introduction of vector spaces, bases, eigenvalues.
+Modeling using modern computing software.Â .

-**Course prerequisites:** MATH 250B and MATH 280 with a "C" (2.0) or better.
+**Course prerequisites:** MATH 107 with a "C" (2.0) or better; MATH 106 or MATH 150B with a "C" (2.0) or better.

 ## Course Material
 ### Required Textbooks
 The textbook for this course is:

-1. *Elementary Analysis* by Kenneth A. Ross 2nd Ed.
+1. *Differential Equations and Linear Algebra* by Stephen Goode and Scott Annin 4th Ed.

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom office hours, and view and upload assignments on Canvas.